 Evergreens were cut and brought indoors to symbolize life, rebirth and renewal.
 They were thought to have power over death because their green never faded, and they were used to defeat winter demons and hold back death and destruction.
 Because of their strength and tenacity, they were also believed to encourage the Sun’s return.

 Holly, which represents the masculine element, was often used to decorate doors, windows and fireplaces.
 Because of its prickliness it was thought to capture or ward off evil spirits before they could enter a home and cause harm.
-The holly leaves, symbolic of the Holly King, represent hope, and the red berries represent potency.
+The holly leaves, symbolic of the Holly King, represent hope, while the red berries represent potency.

-Holiday Traditions: Mistletoe
+Yule Traditions: Mistletoe

 Mistletoe, which represents the female element, also holds much importance as it was used by Druid priests in special ceremonies during the Winter Solstice.
 They believed that its green leaves represented the fertility of the Mother Goddess, and its white berries, the seed of the Forest God or Oak King.
 Druids would harvest the mistletoe from sacred oak trees with golden scythes and maidens would gather underneath the trees to catch the falling branches, preventing them from falling to the ground; for if this happened, it was believed that all sacred energy in the plant would pour back into the earth.
 The branches and sprigs were then divided and distributed to be hung over doorways as protection against thunder, lightning and other evils.
 Mistletoe was also worn as an amulet for fertility, or hung above the headboard.